The essential guide to paint

 The sheen of a paint is the amount of light reflected by the surface of a paint finish.
 There are four basic sheens:

-3. Semi Gloss Paints are very durable, they are easier to clean, and are more stain resistant than satin finish paints.
-Semi gloss paints are most often used on heavy wear surfaces or areas which are frequently cleaned such as your kitchen and bathrooms.
-Semi gloss paint is also used on wood trim and cabinets.
+3. Semi-gloss paints are very durable, are easier to clean, and are more stain-resistant than satin finish paints.
+Semi-gloss paints are most often used on heavy-wear surfaces or areas that are frequently cleaned, such as your kitchen and bathrooms.
+Semi-gloss paint is also used on wood trim and cabinets.

 Until next time,